MikeRow/BananoPHP/README.md

 ## Support

-One of the best way to support php4nano development is... the one of support Nano decentralization!

-If you wish to delegate me your weight, here is my [representative](https://mynano.ninja/account/mikerow)
+Sends funds or delegate your weight to my [representative](https://mynano.ninja/account/mikerow)